AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 **A**: CLInic accounts for events where both a child and their parent are patients, or patients are related.
 In these events, these patients may decide to provide the same phone number as their contact details.

 **Q**: Am I allowed to edit a patient's NRIC?
 **A**: No, CLInic does not support editing a patient's NRIC.
 Weighing the pros and cons, we decided on this to protect against data manipulation and errors.
-Should a patient change their NRIC, you can use the [addPatient command](#a-nameaddpatienta21-adding-a-patient-addpatient-or-ap).
+Should a patient change their NRIC, you can use the <a href=#a-nameaddpatienta21-adding-a-patient-addpatient-or-ap>[addPatient command]</a>.